Woodie Camp 2017

 The dates for next summer's Woodie Camp will be August 5 - 11, 2018.
 The applications will be available on-line from January 1st - May 15th, 2018.
 Campers are chosen based on application and essay.
 This is not a first come, first served process.

-We would like to thank our Woodie Camp Sponsors for their generous support.
+We would like to thank our Woodie Camp Sponsors and Donors for their generous support.
 We couldn't do what we do for kids without their support.

 If you would like to donate towards Woodie Camp, please contact Brad Nylin 952-767-0320.
 Your generous support would be tremendously appreciated.